Paleo diet: eating like our ancestors, adapted to the modern world

 Eliminate processed foods

 The first pillar of paleo, and the most universally recognized, is the removal of ultra-processed foods: added sugar, refined vegetable oils, additives, dyes, fast food.
-This change alone significantly improves the quality of your diet, independent of the rest of the paleo protocol.
+This change alone already significantly improves the quality of your diet, regardless of the rest of the paleo protocol.

 2